 Permits can be obtained at sports shops, at businesses near the Sno-Park areas, and at many California state parks.
 Call the Off-Highway Motor Vehicle Recreation Division or OHMVR Division office at (916) 324-4442 to find places to buy a permit and to get a Sno-Park brochure.
 Seasonal and day permits are also available by mail and online.
-Send a check for $26, made out to Department of Parks and Recreation, to: OHMVR Division, Attention: Permit Orders, 1725 23rd St., Suite 200, Sacramento, CA 95816.
-Permits may be purchased online at ohv.parks.ca.gov/snoparks (with a $1.95 processing fee plus shipping; day use can be printed at home, so no shipping fees).
+Send a check for $26, made out to Department of Parks and Recreation, and a completed form to: OHMVR Division, Attention: Permit Orders, 1725 23rd St., Suite 200, Sacramento, CA 95816.
+Permits may be purchased online at ohv.parks.ca.gov/snoparks for an additional $1.95 processing fee (plus shipping; day use can be printed at home, so no shipping fee).

 Donner Summit: On frontage road south of I-80; use Castle Peak Exit.
-Snow play is allowed, but there is no hill or sledding area.
-It is crowded on weekends.
-There are avalanche and rock hazards on steeper slopes.
+Snow play and cross-country skiing allowed.

 El Dorado County

 Echo Lake: North side of Hwy.
-50, at Echo Lake Rd., 1 mile west of Echo Summit.
-No snowmobiles, poor snow play, but good for cross-country skiing.
+50, at Echo Summit Rd., 1 mile west of Echo Summit.
+Poor snow play but good for cross-country skiing.
+No snowmobiles.

 Taylor Creek: West side of Hwy.
 89, near Camp Richardson.
-Limited snow play and snowmobiles; cross-country ski trail to Fallen Leaf Lake.
-Capacity: 30 cars.
+Snow play.
+No snowmobiles.

 Carson Pass: South side of Hwy.
 88, 28 miles south of Lake Tahoe.
 Limited snow play, better for cross-country skiing.
-Capacity: 40 cars.
+No snowmobiles.

 Lake Alpine: Hwy.
-4, 55 miles east of Angels Camp, near Mt.
-Reba Ski Area.
+4, 55 miles east of Angels Camp, at the winter closure gate on Hwy.
+4 at the lake’s northern end.
 Snowmobile area.
 Crowded weekends.
-Capacity: 35 cars.

 Balsam Meadows: North side of Hwy.
 168, 55 miles east of Fresno.
-Excellent snow play area with ample parking.
+Excellent snow play area.
+No snowmobiles.

-Coyote: North side of Hwy.
+Coyote: Southwest side of Hwy.
 168, 61 miles northeast of Fresno.

 Tamarack: South side of Hwy.
 168, 61 miles northeast of Fresno.
-Groomed snowmobile trails.
-Capacity: 30 cars.
+Groomed snowmobile trails, cross-country skiing.